Use the SLIDEY THING to investigate the effects of poaching and climate change.

 5. Red panda

-Slightly larger than a domestic cat with a bear-like body, the red panda is a very skilful and acrobatic animal that predominantly stays in trees.
+Slightly larger than a domestic cat with a bear-like body, the red panda is a very skillful and acrobatic animal that predominantly stays in trees.
 Almost 50% of the red panda’s habitat is in the eastern Himalayas.

 The main threat to red pandas, which are classified as vulnerable, is being caught in traps set for other animals.
 Read more here.